django/channels/docs/topics/sessions.rst

 .. note::

-    If you are using a long running consumer, websocket or long-polling HTTP it is possible the user has been logged out of their session elsewere.
+    If you are using a long running consumer, websocket or long-polling HTTP it is possible the user has been logged out of their session elsewhere.
-    Use ``get_user(scope)`` to be sure that the user is still logged in.
+    You can periodically use ``get_user(scope)`` to be sure that the user is still logged in.